DAVID MANCHON, EXECUTIVE DIRECTOR

-Her background in event planning and public relations has been a perfect fit as coordinator of the annual “AutoClassic” Golf Tournament and Auction presented each year by the Central Florida Auto Dealers Association benefiting the EACF and, the first annual “Purple Picnic” hosted by EACF in celebration of the 50 year anniversary of EACF and the founders 90th Birthday.
+Her background in event planning and public relations has been a perfect fit as coordinator of the annual “AutoClassic” Golf Tournament and Auction presented each year by the Central Florida Auto Dealers Association benefiting the Epilepsy Association and, our annual Old Fashion “Purple Picnic”.

 Her affiliations are with Children’s Safety Coalition of Orange County, Lake Villas Condominium Association, Sea Oats Condominium Association, Orlando Police Department, Orange County Sheriff’s Department, National Wild Turkey Federation, West Orange Chamber of Commerce, Orlo Vista Chamber of Commerce and the Orlo Vista United Safe Neighborhood, and Go Gators!

-Pachi Mangione began working at the Epilepsy Association of central Florida in 1997.
+Pachi Mangione began working at the Epilepsy Association in 1997.
 She graduated from Barry University, with a BPA and also hold a degree in Mental Health Degree (AAS) from Texas.
 She completed her Certification in Case Management here in Florida.

 Her background includes but is not limited to Case management, Residential Care, Mental Health, and Epilepsy to name a few.
 As a case manager, she has worked extensively with the public, providing information, referrals, support (1:1 and support groups) and education to client their family and friends.

 As a bilingual translator, she has been able to assist both our clients and their family when a language barrier exists.
-Volunteering in many of EACF’s events throughout the years, Pachi has focused on networking and promoting the EACF.
-Through her networking, she has organized several critical donations to the EACF.
+Volunteering in many of Association’s events throughout the years, Pachi has focused on networking and promoting the programs and work of the Association.
+Through her networking, she has organized several critical donations to the Association.

-Jackie manages the Brevard region for EACF.
-Jackie has been with the Epilepsy Association of Central Florida since after the hurricanes of 2004.
-She manages the Brevard County office for EACF.
-Prior to working for EACF, Jackie worked in the field of parent education and child abuse prevention.
+Jackie manages the Brevard region for the Epilepsy Association.
+She has been with the Association since 2004.
+Not only does she take excellant care of the clients in Brevard County she manages the Brevard County office as well.
+Prior to working for Association, Jackie worked in the field of parent education and child abuse prevention.